Frequently Asked Questions

 Can you tell me my chances of being accepted into an INI program?

-The INI does not use a "formula" to rank applicants for acceptance, and thus there is no magic number in terms of GRE scores, GPA, etc. that will guarantee admission.
+The INI does not use a "formula" to rank applicants for acceptance.
 The list of minimum requirements provided on the How to Apply page provides guidelines for the basic qualifications needed to be considered for admission to the programs.
 Any further evaluation must be undertaken by the admissions committee once a full application is available for review.

 Can I use the Electrical and Computer Engineering (ECE) department application or other department applications to apply to the INI?